ai-boson/mcts/index.markdown

     '''
     Modify according to your game or
     needs.
 Constructs a list of all
-    possible states from current state.
+    possible actions from current state.
     Returns a list.
     '''
 ```